Things I Love, a Partial List

 Or maybe you were looking for something more like this:

 Amy Peterson teaches and works with the Honors program at Taylor University.
 With a B.A. in English Literature from Texas A&M and an M.A. in Intercultural Studies from Wheaton College, Amy taught ESL for two years in Southeast Asia before returning stateside to teach in California, Arkansas, and Washington.
 Amy has written for River Teeth, St. Katherine Review, Relief, Books & Culture, The Millions, Christianity Today, The Other Journal, The Cresset, and Art House America, among other places.
 Dangerous Territory: My Misguided Quest to Save the World is her first book.
+She will complete her MFA in Creative Writing through Seattle Pacific University in August 2018.

 Amy enjoys cozy mysteries, screwball comedies, and classic sitcoms—80% dark chocolate, french-press coffee, and very buttery popcorn—international travel, early morning writing, and the idea of gardening—as well as hiking, napping, and experimenting in sustainable practices of living.